-C.17 Future development should comply with Building Form and Wind Mitigation in PDCP 2011 (version as at Amendment No 43) and also have regard to the potential wind impact on any through site link.
+C.17 Future development should comply with Building Form and Wind Mitigation in PDCP 2023 and also have regard to the potential wind impact on any through site link.

 Overshadowing Impacts

 C.18 Development should seek to minimise the overshadowing impact of future development on public open spaces including Robin Thomas Reserve and James Ruse Reserve.